deeperj/dillinger/Thesis.md

 Where $$\tau$$ is the iteration and $$\eta$$ is a constant learning rate which is a factor to speed up or slow down the rate rate of learning of the machine learning algorithm which in this case is the neural network.

-## LSTM network
+## From RNN to LSTM and GRU networks
 Neural networks have become increasingly popular due to their ability to model non-linear system dynamics.
 Since their inception, there have been many modifications made to the original design of having linear affine transformations terminated with a nonlinear functions as the means to capture both linear and non-linear features of the target system.
 In particular, one of such neural network  modifications, namely the recurrent neural network, has been shown to overcome the limitation of varying lengths in the inputs and outputs of the classic feed-forward neural network.
 In addition the RNN is not only able to learn non-linear features of a system but has also been shown to be effective at capturing the patterns in sequential data.
+This section develops recurrent neural networks (RNNs) from a specialised multi-layer perceptron (MLP), the deep neural network (DNN).

+### Deep Neural Networks (DNN)

 A DNN computes a distribution function $$p(c|x_t)$$ using a series of hidden layers followed by an output layer.
 Given an input vector xt the first hidden layer activations are a vector computer
 \begin{equation}$$h^{(1)}=\sigma(\mathbf{W}^{(1)T}x_t+b^{(1)})$$